chainspace/chainspace-go/README.md

 You can run your own Registry if you want.
 Init your network with the `--registry` flag if you plan to use a Registry server:

-`chainspace init kickass --registry registry.chainspace.io`
+`chainspace init foonet --registry registry.chainspace.io`

 The Registry will then appear in each node's `node.yaml`: